The Murder of Daisy Smith

 On a Monday morning in early October of 1898, about two miles below the iron railroad bridge that crosses the river to Selinsgrove, a farmer's horse had fallen ill.
 Henry Smith sent out his teenage daughter, Daisy, to gather some sweet fern.
 Hours passed and the Daisy had not returned with the medicinal herb so Mr. Smith decided to look for her after dinner.
 He discovered the body of his beloved daughter next to the highway not far from the barn, face down beneath a large chestnut tree; her throat cut ear from to ear.

 Of all the murders that have taken place in Northumberland County, it is the murder of pretty Daisy Smith that has become the most famous, largely due to the brutality of the crime.
 Daisy, who was just sixteen at the time, was found with a gash across her neck so deep that her backbone was visible, and her body had been riddled with several loads of buckshot.
-It was the type of death befitting the most heinous of villains, and the fact that this fate had befallen such a well-loved and beautiful young girl had created a sensation the likes of which had never been experienced in the Coal Region.
+It was the type of death befitting the most heinous of villains, and the fact that this fate had befallen such a well-loved and beautiful young girl had created a sensation the likes of which had never been experienced in the Susquehanna Valley.
 One newspaper, the Middleburgh Post, wrote that the killer was an "an inhuman wretch" who should be "tortured to death in the most cruel way conceived by the most active brain of the most cruel wretch living."

 The alarm spread throughout Selinsgrove Junction and every neighbor ran to the Smith farm- except for one.
 Two men, hurrying to the scene of the horrendous crime, passed by the house of William Cressinger, and as the men passed they saw one of Cressinger boys outside standing over a water trough, casually washing his bloody hands.
 His clothing was practically drenched in blood.
 When Cressinger was asked why he wasn't going to join the others who were flocking to the Smith farm, the young man replied that he had no business there.